OnkarDeshpande/frequent_itemsets/README.md

 # frequent_itemsets
-Implement A-priori algorithm in MR framework
+Implement A-priori algorithm in Python and MR framework

 Dataset from:
 http://fimi.ua.ac.be/data/